- What is a Spouse Visa?

 You should not book your travel until you receive the Home Offices’ decision.

-In 2017 it was ruled that some exemptions to the Spouse Visa financial criteria would be put in place.
+In 2017 it was ruled that some exemptions to the UK Spouse Visa financial requirements would be put in place.
 These allow some people to get a Spousal Visa for the UK even if they do not meet the financial criteria through the usual means (employment salary).

-Alternative methods of reaching the minimum income requirement now include self-employment, self-sustainability, or continued financial aid from a relative.
+Alternative methods of reaching the minimum UK Spouse Visa income threshold requirement now include self-employment, self-sustainability, or continued financial aid from a relative.

 If you have a disability or are a carer you may be exempt from meeting the financial requirements for a Spouse/Partner Visa at all.

-If you have joined your partner in the UK through another visa category, you might be eligible to switch to the Partner Visa category in-country.
+If you have joined your partner in the UK through another visa category, you might be eligible to switch to a Spouse Visa.

 For example, if you are the fiancé of a British/settled person, you can use a six-month type of UK visa called a Fiance Visa.
-This grants you leave to remain on the basis that you will use it to marry your UK-based partner.
-Once you have been married, you qualify to switch immediately onto the Spouse Visa category, providing you can demonstrate you meet all the usual requirements.
+This grants you leave to remain on the basis that you will be marrying a UK citizen whilst in the UK.
+Once you have been married, you qualify to switch immediately onto the Spouse Visa category, providing you can demonstrate you meet all the usual marriage visa requirements.